-5 Conclusions
+6 Conclusions

-This paper described the Real-time Fuzzy Digital Filters (RTFDF) concepts considering the fuzzy logic description (to see: [1], [3], [11], [14], [15], [16]), adaptive digital filters concepts (to see: [2], [4], [8] and [12]) with Real-time properties (to see: [12], [13] and references in it).
-The basic characteristic operation of this kind of filters expressed as operation regions knowing it as linguistic natural descriptions.
+This paper described in section four, the Real-time Fuzzy Digital Filters (RTFDF) concepts considering the fuzzy logic description (to see: [1], [3], [11], [14], [15], [16]), adaptive digital filters concepts (to see: [2], [4], [8] and [12]) with Real-time properties (to see: [12], [13] and references in it).
+The basic characteristic operation of these kind filters expressed as operation regions knowing it as linguistic natural descriptions and bounded as T_N .

-Illustratively, the output signals system classified with respect to desired answer in linguistic natural form (to see: [12] and [13]), requiring to establish the membership function set with respect to the linguistic description [3].
+Illustratively, it showed the output signals system classification respect to desired answer in linguistic natural form (to see: [12] and [13]), requiring to establish the membership function set respect to the linguistic description [3].

-Then RTFDF needed a group of rules, to consult and to discriminate inside of the knowledge base build it in a probabilistic manner [19].
+Then RTFDF needed a group rules, to consult and to discriminate inside of the knowledge base built in a probabilistic manner [19].

-A novel RTFDF description evaluated in two senses, in quality answer (considering the natural languages), and the interaction time restrictions, considering the adaptive properties.
+A novel RTFDF description evaluated in two senses, in quality answer (considering the natural languages), and interaction time restrictions, considering in both cases, the adaptive properties.

-The basic results described in this document in formal sense, using the set definitions developed in the papers referenced below without forgetting the Nyquist and Shannon criteria into the convolution filter scheme.
-Fortunately, the basic concepts illustrated showing a RTFDF simulation.
+The basic results described in this document in formal sense, used the set definitions developed in the papers referenced below without forgetting the Nyquist and Shannon criterion into the convolution filter scheme.
+Also, the paper shows a simulation of the basic concepts of RTFDF.